 All the tastes from vegetables, tomatoes, and succulent fish flesh will linger on your tongue for days from the first bite.
-Not every fish can be used; it would be best if your Lampuki pie is made of lampuki fish (which is also why it has the name, Lampuki Pie).
+Not every fish can be used; it would be best if your lampuki pie contains lampuki fish (which is also why it has the name lampuki pie).

 Besides the option of lampuki, you can also enjoy this tuna-filling pie.
-The combination of tuna and spinach is actually quite popular in Maltese gastronomy and I guarantee that you won’t regret giving it a try.
+The combination of tuna and spinach is quite popular in Maltese gastronomy, and I guarantee you won’t regret giving it a try.